Things Kids Remember That Parents Forget

 4. How You Acted When You Were Tired

-Often, children learn less from what parents ay when they're calm and more from how they act when they're exhausted.
+Often, children learn less from what parents say when they are calm and more from how they act when life is hard.

 5. The Times You Showed Up Unexpectedly